Openmesh-Network/xnode-unit-controller/README.md

         - Sponsor ID
         - NFT ID
 - [ ] Add constrains to prevent data entry errors?
+    - [ ] Make sure there can be no newlines on the strings.
     - [ ] Initial credit amounts have to be in the
         - 50k, 100k, 200k, 500k
 - [ ] Include request information on logs.